-Priapism is a prolonged and often painful erection of the penis.
+Priapism is a prolonged and potentially painful erection.
 It causes blood in the penis to become trapped and unable to drain through the penile arteries.

 It is often unrelated to or continues long beyond sexual activity.
 It can be a serious condition due to the risk of permanent tissue damage.

 Here we explore the treatment options for priapism, as well as some of the more common causes.
 The symptoms and types of priapism will also be covered.

 Fast facts on priapism:

 - There are three main types; Ischemic, recurrent, and non-ischemic.

 - Priapism can occur in males of all ages, from birth upwards.